Marple Township, Pennsylvania: Government

 Marple Township is governed by a Board of Commissioners made up of representatives from each of the township's wards which meets for regular sessions.
 The current commissioners, by ward, are Joseph Rufo (R-1), Jan Ceton (R-2), Robert Fortebouno (R-3), John Lucas (R-4), John Longacre (R-5), Michael Molinaro (R-6), and Daniel Leefson (R-7).
 Rufo currently serves as the board's president.

 Politics

 Marple generally leans to the right on the political spectrum.
 In the 2008 general elections, the township voted Republican for every office except for the General Assembly representative from the 166th district.

 Along with Aston, Bethel, Chadds Ford, Concord, Edgmont, Middletown, Newtown, Springfield, and Tinicum, Marple was one of the ten Delaware County municipalities to vote Republican in the 2008 presidential election.
 The county as a whole voted Democratic.

 Education

 Marple Township lies within the Marple Newtown School District.
 The district has four elementary schools, one middle school, and one high school.

-Delaware County Community College, a public, two-year community college, is also located in Marple Township.
+Delaware County Community College, a public, two-year community college, is also located in Marple Township; this campus has a Media mailing address.

 The township is also served by the Marple Public Library.